Pankaj1947/SemiKart-Signup/README.md

 By following these instructions, you can open the HTML website using the Live Server extension in Visual Studio Code.

+## Tools and Libraries

+- [Bootstrap](https://getbootstrap.com/) - CSS framework for responsive and mobile-first web development.
+- [Toastr](https://codeseven.github.io/toastr/) - JavaScript library for displaying toast notifications.
+- [Font Awesome](https://fontawesome.com/) - Icon library for adding icons to your web pages.
+- [Google Fonts](https://fonts.google.com/) - Collection of open-source fonts that can be used in your web projects.
+- [HTML5](https://developer.mozilla.org/en-US/docs/Web/HTML) - Standard markup language for creating web pages.
+- [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS) - Style sheet language used for describing the look and formatting of a document written in HTML.
+- [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - High-level programming language for adding interactivity and dynamic behavior to web pages.

 ## Contributor ✨
 <table>